amw-zero/concerning_quality/_posts/2023-08-23-test-compilation.md

 which generates a "witness" file.
 This is a good time to talk a bit about the compiler internals and why that is.

-It's common for certifying compilers to decouple per-program generated output from a separate checker that's written once.
+It's common for certifying compilers to decouple per-program generated output from a separate checker[^fn4] that's written once.
 This makes the code generation phase of the compiler simpler, but also allows the checker to be written and audited independently.
 This is extra important since the checker is our definition of correctness for the whole application, and a misstatement there affects the guarantees our certification test gives us.

 Here's the current checker that's in use: